verhoevenv/conferences-2016/README.md

 * Fri 17 Jun (1 day)
 * Rotterdam, Netherlands
 * 160 EUR (early bird), 192 EUR (regular)
+* Seems pretty cheap and I'm hoping to connect more to the software craftsmanship community.
+Corey Haines will be there!

 ### SoCraTes BE
 * <http://socratesbe.org/>